nwaniek/amira_blender_rendering/docs/installation.rst

     $ ~/bin/blender-2.80.d      # un-packed blender download
     $ ~/bin/blender             # symlink to ~/bin/blender-2.80.d/blender

 To create the symlink run

 .. code-block:: bash

     $ ln -s blender-2.80.d/blender blender

 Make sure that ``~/bin`` is on your path (you can add it e.g., through your ``~/.bashrc``).
 To quickly test if the setup is correct you can try running ``blender`` from your command line which should start Blender's 2.80 GUI.

 As mentioned above, blender ships its own python binary.
 This leads to issues when trying to install third party libraries due to, e.g., numpy version mismatches.
 There are three ways of dealing with this: Replacing blender's python version with your own virtual environment, configuring the blender python version to be able to use ``pip`` or using conda.

 Replacing Blender's python version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Please note that starting with AMIRA Blender Rendering v1.1.0, it is usually not
+necessary anymore to replace blender's python version.
+However, if you wish to
+extend ABR, for instance via third party modules that rely `pip`, then it might
+be still required.
+Regular users, however, typically don't need to follow the
+replacement procedure.

 The following replaces the shipped python version with the python of a
 virtualenv.

 We assume that blender was installed as above to ``~/bin/blender``,
 and that you have ``virtualenv`` or ``virtualenvwrapper`` installed.